AlieCat/AlieCat.github.io/about.md

 Developed sales demos for IBM's software using IBM Experience Modeler to create 'day in the life' user experience presentations and wireframes.
 Gained practical experience using of XLST, XML, HTML5, CSS3, and Javascript.
-Confident in the us of Adobe Suites products to design webpages before creating them with a team.

 **Department of Biomedical Engineering Tulane University** | **New Orleans, LA** :---------------------------------|-----------------: